-A healthy child is always the hope of any expecting parents.
-When a child is born and there are complications, it can impact the health of the newborn.
-It is important to know that some birth injuries cannot be prevented.
-The size and position of the infant during delivery can result in injuries that may not be preventable.
-There are risks with childbirth, both to the mother and infant.
-However, birth injuries caused by errors or poor judgment on the part of the medical team may be considered medical malpractice, with legal rights for compensation for the child and parents.
+Expecting parents always hope for a healthy child.
+In some cases, birth injuries cannot be prevented.
+The size and position of the infant during delivery can result in injuries that may not be avoidable.
+There are risks to both the mother and infant during childbirth.
+However, birth injuries caused by errors or poor judgment on the part of the medical team may be considered medical malpractice with legal rights for compensation for the child and parents.

 - Neglecting to monitor or react appropriately to fetal distress

-- Poor preparation for large-sized infants or umbilical cord issues
+- Poorly preparing for large infants or umbilical cord issues

-- Delayed ordering a cesarean section when needed
+- Delaying the ordering of a cesarean section when needed

-Preventable birth injuries can have long-term effects for the child and parents.
+Preventable birth injuries can have long-term effects on the child and parents.
 While some birth injuries may be minor and the child may recover fully, others can impact the health of the child for the rest of their life.
-These can include cerebral palsy, brain damage from lack of oxygen, Erb’s palsy, and other conditions.
-The emotional, physical and financial impact can be devastating.
-Pursuing a medical malpractice claim cannot change the outcome of a birth injury, but it can help minimize the financial burden and help the child get the medical care he needs.
+Birth injuries that lead to conditions like cerebral palsy, brain damage from lack of oxygen and Erb’s palsy are permanent.
+The emotional, physical and financial impact of a permanent injury on a family can be devastating.
+Pursuing a medical malpractice claim cannot change the outcome of a birth injury, but it can help minimize the financial burden on your family and help your child get the medical care he needs.